PhilippLa22/REFPROP-Matlab-Simulink/README.md

 Prerequisites:
   - MATLAB & REFPROP must be installed and be on the latest version.
-  - Refprop must be installed under the following path: Prerequisites: C:\Program Files (x86)\REFPROP
+  - Refprop must be installed under the following path: C:\Program Files (x86)\REFPROP
   - Matlab is installed (in our case) under the following path: C:\Program Files

 Link to the donwload page: https://trc.nist.gov/refprop/LINKING/Linking.htm#MatLabApplications